wp-plugins/categorytinymce/readme.txt

 Donate link: http://ypraise.com/2012/01/wordpress-plugin-categorytinymce/
 Tags: category description, wp_editor
 Requires at least: 3.3
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 1.6
+Stable tag: 1.7
-Version: 1.6
+Version: 1.7

-Provides the ability to add a fuly functional tinymce editor to the category and tag editor to style up the introductory information for category archives.
+Provides the ability to add a fully functional tinymce editor to the category and tag editor to style up the introductory information for category archives.

 == Description ==